Blendify/blender-manual/blender_docs/manual/editors/preferences/interface.rst

 Region Overlap
    This makes regions overlap the viewport.
-   It means that the *Tool Shelf* and *Sidebar regions*, will be drawn overlapping the 3D View editor.
+   It means that the *Tool Shelf* and *Sidebar regions*, will be displayed overlapping the 3D View editor.
 Corner Splitting
    Split & join by dragging from the corners.